near/docs/docs/1.concepts/abstraction/chain-signatures.md

 :::

 <hr class="subsection" />

 ### Multichain Smart Contract

-A deployed smart contract is used to request signatures for transactions on other blockchains.
+A deployed multichain smart contract is used to request signatures for transactions on other blockchains.

-The contract has a `sign` method that takes two parameters:
+This contract has a `sign` method that takes two parameters:

-  1. The `transaction` (transaction) to be signed for the target blockchain
+  1. The `payload` (transaction) to be signed for the target blockchain
   2. The `path` that identifies the account you want to use to sign the transaction.

 For example, a user could request a signature to `send 0.1 ETH to 0x060f1...` **(transaction)** using the `ethereum-1` account **(path)**.

-After a request is made, the `sign` method starts recursively calling itself in order to wait while the [MPC signing service](#multi-party-computation-service-mpc) signs the transaction.
+After a request is made, the `sign` method starts recursively calling itself to wait while the [MPC signing service](#multi-party-computation-service-mpc) signs the transaction.

-Once the signature is ready, the contract will gain access to it, and return it to the user.
+Once the signature is ready, the contract gains access to it and returns it to the user.
 This signature is a valid signed transaction that can be readily sent to the target blockchain to be executed.

 <details>
 <summary> A Contract Recursively Calling Itself? </summary>

 NEAR smart contracts are unable to halt execution and await the completion of a process.
-To solve this, one can make the contract call itself again and again checking on each iteration if the result is ready.
+To solve this, one can make the contract call itself again and again checking on each iteration to see if the result is ready.

-Note that each call will take one block, and thus result on ~1s of waiting.
-After some time the contract will either return a result - since somebody external provided it - or run out of GAS waiting.
+**Note:** Each call will take one block which equates to ~1 second of waiting.
+After some time the contract will either return a result that an external party provided or return an error running out of GAS waiting.

 </details>

-:::info Technical Details
+:::info

-Curious on how you can use the contract?
-Check the technical docs: [requesting the signature](../../8.abstraction/chain-signatures.md#3-requesting-the-signature).
+See [**Create a Chain Signature - requesting the signature**](../../8.abstraction/chain-signatures.md#3-requesting-the-signature) for an example implementation

 :::

 <hr class="subsection" />